truecharts/website/docs/manual/guides/Adding-TrueCharts.md

 ## Requirements

-- Make sure your storage-pool is created and working
+- Make sure your SCALE installation has a working storage pool that you'd like to use for TrueCharts.
+[Read more](https://www.truenas.com/docs/scale/scaletutorials/storage/) in the SCALE tutorial.
-- Make sure you have a working internet connection and can reach github and truecharts.org from the host system.
+- Make sure you have a working internet connection and can reach Github and truecharts.org from the host system.
+- Ensure your system time is up to date and you've chosen your preferred timezone in your [SCALE settings]().

 ## Adding TrueCharts